vornit/The-Social-Auction-Network/docs/week5.md

 ### Jaakko:
-Implemented notification API, did part of the final report.
+Implemented notification API and item closing, did part of the final report.

 ### Iiro:
 Fixed several bugs in the app.
 Also prepared the pitch part of the presentation and the cost calculations for the final report.